wikar/wikar.github.io/_posts/2022-07-15-flatcar-bare-metal-simple-installation-guide.markdown

 One of the main reasons I wanted to get [netboot.xyz](https://netboot.xyz/) up and running was to simplify installation of various linux machines and more specifically [Flatcar Container Linux](https://flatcar-linux.org/) which have really caught my interest as a minimal, immutable and always up-to-date container host.
 Kinvolk, the company behind Flatcar, was also aquired by Microsoft recently which piqued my curiousity even more.

-I setup this little step-by-step bare metal installation guide and to be able to follow this method you would need to have a spare Linux instance with Docker.
-I used my [OpenWRT](https://openwrt.org/) router once again but you could use [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install), Raspberry Pi, Live Boot or whatever.
+I wrote up this little step-by-step bare metal installation guide and to be able to follow this method you would need to have a spare Linux instance with Docker.
+I used my [OpenWRT](https://openwrt.org/) router once again but you could use [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install), a Raspberry Pi or whatever.

 ### 1. Create password